 It’s not the end of the world.

-It’s paint.
-It can be stripped years from now, if you’d like.
-And most times, that piece of wood furniture was taking up space in some thrift store, or someone’s curb side, and you (the awesome DIYer), saw its potential and breathed new life into it.
+Most times, that piece of wood furniture was taking up space in some thrift store or someone’s curbside, and you (the awesome DIYer), saw its potential and breathed new life into it.

-But is there a time when you should not paint wood?
+Is there a time when you should not paint wood furniture?

 Yes, there is.
-Before you jump in to any project, you do have to consider these situations to make sure you’re making the right choice.
-Here are those times when you should put down the paint brush and step away slooowwwly
+Before you jump into a project, you do have to consider these situations to make sure you’re making the right choice.
+Here are those times when you should put down the paint brush and step away slooowwwly.

 STOP: If Grandma is Rolling Over In Her Grave

-Grandma would be P.O.’ed if she knew you were painting over her antique hutch.
-She adored it.
-And every time you think you might take a paint brush to it, you cringe at the thought of Grandma smacking the brush out of your hand.
+Would your Grammie be P.O.’ed if she knew you were painting over her antique hutch?
+Maybe she adored it.
+And every time you think you might take a paintbrush to it, you cringe at the thought of Grandma smacking the brush out of your hand.

-Horrible black, chipped paint that destroyed the wood.
+Horrible black chipped paint that destroyed the wood.
 She ended up hiring me to see if I could strip it.
 WHEW!
-Tough job of getting black paint out of nitty-gritty cracks.
-Just don’t paint wood if you’re going to use the wrong paint.
-My favorite is Annie Sloan Chalk Paint, which is made for furniture and looks amazing on wood.
+It was a tough job of getting black paint out of nitty-gritty cracks.
+And some parts of the wood were stained due to the pigment in the black paint.

 STOP: If You Haven’t Consulted Papa Google (or Mama eBay)